Neufarian/JavaGridGame/README.md

 # Java Grid Game

 A simple grid-based 2D Java game featuring a player, ghosts, coins, and walls.
-The goal is to collect all the coins while avoiding ghosts.
+The goal is to collect all the coins while avoiding ghosts before the time runs out.
 The game uses multithreading, basic AWT UI dialogs, and sound effects to enhance gameplay.

 ## 🕹️ Features